-So why this day, and what is there to do other than watch it trend on Twitter?
-(After all, it's apparently important enough to send hardcore fans into a tizzy when they feel it's been mistreated.)
+So, why this day, and what is there to do other than watch it trend on Twitter?

-As legend has it, and according to the origin story recognized by Lucasfilm, the phrase was first used on May 4, 1979, the day Margaret Thatcher took office as UK prime minister.
-The Conservative party allegedly placed an ad in the London Evening News which read, "May the Fourth Be With You, Maggie.
-Congratulations."
+As legend has it, and according to the origin story recognized by Lucasfilm, the phrase was first used on May 4, 1979, the day Margaret Thatcher took office as UK Prime Minister.
+The Conservative Party reportedly placed an ad in the London Evening News that read, “May the Fourth Be With You, Maggie.
+Congratulations.”

-There are online and in-store deals on "Star Wars" merchandise and gaming, "Star Wars" food galore and events where fans are encouraged to dress up or play "Star Wars" trivia or just enjoy their favorite film franchise.
+There are online and in-store deals on “Star Wars” merchandise and gaming, “Star Wars” food galore, and other events, where fans are encouraged to dress up, play “Star Wars” trivia or just enjoy their favorite film franchise.

 Vanity Fair is also getting into the spirit of things with an issue filled with new photos and revelations about December’s “Star Wars: The Force Awakens.”

-Most of the family-friendly events happpened over the weekend, but here are five things you can do on Star Wars Day:
+Here are five other things you can do on Star Wars Day: